codebug-us/NashWD-8A/README.md

 * [ ] Use `console.log` inside your JavaScript file and look for your message in the console once you refresh the page to make sure your JavaScript is hooked up properly.
 * [ ] Select your `<h1>` using jQuery and call `.fadeOut()` to make sure your jQuery is working.
 * [ ] Add a [UIkit heading class](https://getuikit.com/docs/heading) to your `<h1>` to make sure UIkit is working!
+* [ ] Push your code to GitHub and make sure that your `secrets.js` file did not get pushed!

 # CONGRATS!
 YOU'RE READY TO START CODING!